dorkbox/SystemTray/README.md

  1. *GNOME3* desktop environments hide or remove entirely system tray icons  (hidden from 3.16-3.25, removed from 3.26+)
  1. *Sun/Oracle* system-tray menus on Windows **look absolutely horrid**
  1. *Sun/Oracle* system-tray icons on Windows are **hard-coded** to a max size of 24x24 (it was last updated in *2006*)
- 1. *Sun/Oracle* system-tray menus on MacOS **do not** always respond to both mouse buttons, where Apple menus do
+ 1. *Sun/Oracle* AWT system-tray menus on MacOS **do not** respond to both mouse buttons, where native menus do
+ 1. *Sun/Oracle* AWT system-tray menus on MacOS **do not** support images, where native menus do
  1. Windows *native* menus **do not** support images attached to menu entries
  1. Windows menus **do not** support a different L&F from the running application
  1. Windows, Linux, and MacOSX menus (native or otherwise) do not support HiDPI configurations